skeweddata/skeweddata.github.io/_drafts/nfts_attribution.md

     in fact both Git and Bitcoin use the
     [same algorithm](https://en.wikipedia.org/wiki/Merkle_tree) to verify their transaction histories.

+[^private]:
+    There are also private code repositories, which are even more restrictive in that the transaction history is non-public.

 [^bfg]:
     So often a [dedicated open-source tool exists explicitly for this purpose](https://rtyley.github.io/bfg-repo-cleaner/).